Queen Elizabeth Theatre

 Vancouver choreographer Lesley Telford creates a compelling new piece for Ballet BC, her third commission for the company.
 Telford’s work has been described as “grounded in something deep, intricate, meaningful” (Georgia Straight), taking audiences on a lush, nuanced journey through human connection.
 This work explores the interdependencies of family constellations and how they transform over time.

 Lean-to will be accompanied in part by live music from artists of Early Music Vancouver, including Chloe Meyers and Jiten Beairsto (violin), Natalie Mackie (viola da gamba), Krisztina Szabo (mezzo-soprano), and Alexander Wiemann (harpsichord).Work

 “Mr. Walerski is a choreographer who makes clear, theatrical choices and seems deeply invested in conceptual coherence.” —Globe and Mail

 Previously nominated by Dance Europe for Best Production, GARDEN is an elegant and sophisticated work inspired by Camille Saint-Saëns’ Piano Quintet in A minor, Op.
 14. Through a series of duets, unison, and counterpoint, while reflecting the refined dialogue between strings and piano, the dancers shape the space physically in a pure and organic way.Work

-For those joining us virtually, we are thrilled to offer a digital performance of Unfold + Give, to be released following the live performances at the QET.
-Stay tuned for more details on how to access this offering.
+For those joining us virtually, we are thrilled to offer a digital performance of Unfold + Give, streaming until December 31, 2021 at 12am PT.
+Access to the performance is by donation.